mpcsource/mpcsource/README.md

 ### Hi there 👋

 My name is Miguel Certã.
-I am a portuguese student of Computer Science and Engineering, second year.
+I am a portuguese student of Computer Science and Engineering, third year.

 - 🔭 I’m currently working on building a future for myself.
 - 🌱 I’m currently learning programming and other computer related topics.